shanesturrock/bioit/docs/Services-Setup.md

 Make sure password free sudo is enabled as per the installation page.
 JupyterLab is installed by running the script in `~/bioit/bin`

-    build_jupyterlab 4.5.4
+    build_jupyterlab 4.5.8

-If you want to include jupyter-ai, uncomment that line in this script before running it.
-You'll also need ollama.service installed and set up some LLMs for it to use.
+If you want to include jupyter-ai or marimo, uncomment th lines in this script before running it.
+You'll also need ollama.service installed and set up some LLMs for it to use chat.

 If it fails, you can remove it using: